 Houseplants bring a lot of fresh air, beautiful colors, and a cleaner atmosphere to your home.
 Whether you have a few or one in each room, it is vital to keep them healthy, alive and thriving.
 Below are a few tips to keep them going and growing so that you can enjoy them for years to come.
+Make sure to visit our Ellicott City and Columbia garden centers to find everything you need!

 1. Match Your Plants to Lighting